Willie Cauley-Stein: Personal life

-On May 1, 2015, Willie officially filed a name-change order with the Probate Division of the Fayette District Court to change his birth name.
+On May 1, 2015, Cauley-Stein officially filed a name-change order with the Probate Division of the Fayette District Court to change his birth name.
 He did it to honor his mother, Marlene Stein, and his maternal grandparents Norma and Val Stein, who raised him after his father left him when he was four.
 He also added "Trill" as a middle name, a nickname given to him by friends.

 Cauley-Stein's father, Willie Cauley, played college basketball at Dodge City Community College and for one season at the University of Pittsburgh.
 Willie Cauley met Cauley-Stein's mother, Marlene Stein, while she was playing college basketball for St. Mary of the Plains College.

-Cauley-Stein's first child, Kendrixx Marie Cauley-Stein, was born on July 7, 2020.
+Cauley-Stein has one child, born in 2020.

+In August 2024, Cauley-Stein disclosed that a serious drug addiction was the reason behind his NBA “personal leave” in 2021 and exit in 2022.
+In an interview with The Athletic's Kyle Tucker, he hopes to make an NBA return and stay clean for his wife and children.